sjl/beast/docs/05-changelog.markdown

 [TOC]

-v0.0.1
+v1.0.0
 ------

-Initial alpha version.
-Things are going to break a lot.
-Don't use this.
+Initial version.
+It works, but changes may happen in the future.